KaiKustermann/Zahlenschloss-ModulEmbeddedSystems/README.md

 :----------------------------------------:|:-------------------------:
 ![3d printed](./assets/safe.png)  | ![fusion model](./assets/fusion.png)

 The fusion file can be found in assets, also stl files for printing the safe directly without modifications.
-The model has necessary stands for screwing the lcd as well as the Arduino in place.
+The model has necessary stands for screwing the LCD as well as the Arduino in place.

 ## 4. Software Setup